 Slice the orange in half, squeeze out the juice, and then use a small fine holed grater to get the orange zest from the rinds.

-Prepare the glaze sauce by whisking well together the orange juice, zest, maple syrup, cinnamon and nutmeg.
+Prepare the glaze sauce by whisking together the orange juice, zest, maple syrup, cinnamon and nutmeg.

-Using an 8 inch x 8 inch glass bakeware dish (20 cm x 20 cm), place the thin sweet potato round pieces to make a first layer covering the bottom of the bakeware dish.
-Then use a spoon to gently drizzle on the glazing sauce so that each sweet potato round piece gets some of the sauce.
+Using an 8 inch x 8 inch glass bakeware dish (20 cm x 20 cm), place the thin sweet potato rounds to make a first layer covering the bottom of the bakeware dish.
+Then use a spoon to drizzle on the glazing sauce so that each sweet potato round gets some of the sauce.
 Finally sprinkle on a small handful of the dried cranberries.

-If there are any sweet potato round pieces left, make a third layer and repeat with drizzling on the remaining amount of the glazing sauce and add the rest of the dried cranberries.
+If there are any sweet potato round pieces left, make a third layer and drizzle on the remaining amount of the glazing sauce and add the rest of the dried cranberries.